Week

 With

 a fork, pierce eggplant in 3 or 4 places.
-Place on a rack set in a baking sheet.
+Place

-into cubes.
+eggplant and cut into cubes.

 Place

-eggplant, onion, garlic, lemon juice, oil, salt and pepper in a food processor
+eggplant, onion, garlic, lemon juice, oil, salt

-or blender.
-Cover and purée until smooth, stopping to scrape down sides
+and purée until smooth, stopping to scrape

-of container if necessary.
-Check seasoning and add more salt to taste, if desired.
+and add more salt to taste, if desired.
+Drain

 Makes